zeinkap/baytul-iqra-bookstore/README.md

 - The `Order` table (managed by Prisma/PostgreSQL) stores all order details, including:
   - Cart items (JSON)
   - Total price
+  - Discount amount and final total
+  - Applied promo codes
   - Fulfillment type (shipping or pickup)
   - Pickup location or shipping address
   - Customer email
 - Supports both shipping and pickup workflows.

+## 🎫 Promo Code System

+A comprehensive discount system that allows customers to apply promo codes during checkout.

+### Features
+- **Multiple discount types**: Percentage-based or fixed dollar amounts
+- **Validation rules**: Minimum order amounts, usage limits, validity periods
+- **Real-time validation**: Instant feedback when applying codes
+- **Admin management**: Full CRUD operations for promo codes
+- **Usage tracking**: Monitor how many times each code has been used

+### Admin Interface
+- **Access**: Navigate to `/admin/promo-codes` to manage all promo codes
+- **Create codes**: Set discount type, value, minimum order amount, and usage limits
+- **Edit codes**: Modify existing codes or deactivate them
+- **Monitor usage**: Track how many times each code has been used
+- **Bulk management**: View all codes in a sortable table format

+### Sample Promo Codes
+The system comes with three sample promo codes for testing:
+- **WELCOME10**: 10% off orders over $25
+- **SAVE5**: $5 off orders over $50
+- **RAMADAN20**: 20% off orders over $30

+### How It Works
+1. Customers enter promo codes in the cart page
+2. System validates the code against rules (validity, minimum order, usage limits)
+3. Discount is applied to product subtotal only (shipping costs are not discounted)
+4. Final discounted total is processed through Stripe checkout
+5. Promo code usage is tracked in the database

+### Discount Rules
+- **Product-only discounts**: Promo codes apply to product subtotal only
+- **Shipping excluded**: Shipping and handling fees are not eligible for discounts
+- **Minimum order validation**: Based on product total before shipping
+- **Proportional distribution**: Discounts are distributed proportionally across all products

 ## 🚀 Getting Started